SergeiEensalu/System_Modeling/Team folder/lab5.md

 could be helpful for development but when choosing between this and a respective component diagram, the latter might be more suitable for development purposes.
 However, for initial design decisions, use case diagrams are a good starting point.

+# Mancala Controller and Tests

+Refer to the "Mancala Controller and Tests" folder.
+The relevant tests are located in java/net/ulno/fulib/GameTest.java.